egumasa/engagement-annotation-project/docs/2_Spans/index.md

 | Prototypical `ATTRIBUTE`                 | They + **say/admit/report**                         | I + **hear**                        |                             |                                    | **it is said/reported** that                             | **according to X**           | **reportedly**, **allegedly** | X **is said/rumored** to | **their assertion/proposal** that   | Prototypical `ATTRIBUTE`                 |
 | Prototypical `ENDORSE`                   | They + **convincingly argue**, They + **confirmed** |                                     |                             |                                    | **there is mounting evidence** that                      |                              |                               | X **is demonstrated** to |                                     | Prototypical `ENDORSE`                   |

 **Note**: This table is not an exhaustive list of construction types for each engagement.
-There will also be possible realization of the category in the empty cells.
+It is possible to have examples in the empty cells; Adapted from Halliday & Mattheissen (2014, Table 10-6).

 ### Basic Rules